Sector67/Melco-Punchtape-Emu-Arduino/README.md

 Uses arduino+SD shield to emulate punch tape reader on melco embroidery machine.
 Pushes data from the first `*.dst` file it can find on a SD card.

+Load a file from the paper tape machine on the melco to read from the SD card (LOAD TAPE RUN)

 ### Pinout

 SD card pins: